 In certain situations a death may have to be reported to the Coroner.
 You will be advised if this has to happen.
-This generally occurs when a doctor is unable to issue a medical certificate of cause of death due to any of the following:
+This generally occurs when a doctor is unable to issue a medical certificate as to the cause of death.
+A death will need to be reported to the Coroner if: